Gonzalo2408/CardiacOCT-project/README.md

 The problem with this model is that it needs a very specific input settings and preprocessing the data can be a tedious task.
 That is why not only the nnUNet uses the U-Net architecture, but also it automatically configures itself, including the preprocessing, network architecture, training and post-processing for any task and data.
 Hence, while achieving state-of-the-art performances in different tasks, nnUNet adds a systematic framework that can overcome problems and limitations during manual configurations.

 For more information on the nnUNet architecture and processes, see the [original repository](https://github.com/MIC-DKFZ/nnUNet), the [original paper](https://www.nature.com/articles/s41592-020-01008-z) and the [supplementary information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41592-020-01008-z/MediaObjects/41592_2020_1008_MOESM1_ESM.pdf).

+### 2D training

+Four 2D nnUNets have been trained, each one with the peculiarities in the input as stated in the preprocessing steps.
+For these trainings, the parameters and architecture for the nnUNet were the same (batch size = 4, patch size = (768, 768) and adaptive learning rate = 0.01).

+A grayscale 2D model has also been trained using class weights to account for class imbalance, which were obtained by calculating the frequency of each class in the train set pixel level.

+### Pseudo 3D training

+We have trained three pseudo 3D nnUNets with k=1, k=2 and k=3.
+For k=2 and k=3, we employed class weights and a weighted loss function (DC loss is weighted more to account for this class imbalance as well, with DC = 3 and CE = 0.8).

+Currently, we are doing a pseudo 3D training with k=7, using class weights but withou the weighted loss function (similar as with the 2D grayscale training)

 ## Post-processing